maclaughlin/maclaughlin.github.io/index.md

 # Ansel MacLaughlin

 ## About
 I am a second year PhD Student at the College of Computer and Information Science at Northeastern University.
-I study Natural Language Processing with [David Smith](http://www.ccs.neu.edu/home/dasmith/) on natural language processing.
+I study Natural Language Processing with [David Smith](http://www.ccs.neu.edu/home/dasmith/).
 Previously, I studied Computer Science and Greek and Roman studies at Rhodes College and conducted Virtual Environment research with [Betsy Sanders](https://www.rhodes.edu/bio/sandersb).

 ## Publications
 ### 2018